BojarLab/Bio513_metabolomics/README.md

 ## Group Work

-The lab is designed to be completed in **groups of 2–3 students**.
+The lab is designed to be completed in same groups as your seminar.
 Groups should:

 - Divide tasks across the three blocks
-- Discuss results together before writing them up individually
+- Discuss results together before writing them
-- Submit individual reports
+- Submit one group report

 ---